 Dinner with Friends and Family.
 My husband Jim and I appreciate a great meal and wonderful conversation.
 We have both grown in our ability to savor these simple pleasures in life.

 The Performing Arts.
-Our son is directing his first off-Broadway play in New York City (September 2019).
+Our son is a director and associate director of off-Broadway plays in New York City.
 Our son's career in the performing arts has exposed us to such depth and breadth in the arts and has deepened our appreciation of the talents of those who feel called to this type of vocation.
 While I am not very artistic I feel great joy and admiration for those who are and who share their gifts to change the world.